arbayer4/now_were_cooking/README.md

 #### PostMVP

--Add more advanced search features for dietary restrictions, allergens, etc.
+* Add more advanced search features for dietary restrictions, allergens, etc.
--Like and dislike button for each recipe.
+* Like and dislike button for each recipe.
--Sort recipes based on users likes/dislikes
+* Sort recipes based on users likes/dislikes
--Delete recipes based on if dislike percentage is too high.
+* Delete recipes based on if dislike percentage is too high.
--Display user reviews and allow users to add a review.
+* Display user reviews and allow users to add a review.

 ## Project Schedule